-3. The way one should relate to his Creator, to his fellow men and to the universe in general
+3. The way one should relate to his Creator, to his fellow men, and to the universe in general knowledge, stressing observation, experience and intellect rather than custom and blind assumption.

 4. Disclosure of one's final return to his Creator for evaluation and the consequences of his attitudes and behavior